PL125/m35080_Read_BitBang/README.md

 # m35080_Read_BitBang
-This default Skech now reads the full memory of EEPROM chips of the m35080 family like M35080, 08ODOWQ, M35080VP and 35080V6. </br> The read begins, after any kind of serial data is transmitted to the arduino (e.g just press the space bar and hit enter).
+This default Skech now reads the full memory of EEPROM chips of the m35080 family like M35080, 080D0WQ, M35080VP and 35080V6. </br> The read begins, after any kind of serial data is transmitted to the arduino (e.g just press the space bar and hit enter).

-Secure Incremental Memory rages from 0x00 till 0x1F</br>
+Secure Incremental Memory ranges from 0x00 till 0x1F</br>
-Standard Mempory ranges from 0x20 till 0x3FF
+Standard Memory ranges from 0x20 till 0x3FF

 ## Arduino
 I used an arduino micro, but any arduino which supports SPI is fine.
 Just switch the board in the arduino IDE.